monoraro/HoloStream/README.md

 This project contains the following folders:

-- **Serial_version/executable_files/**: This folder contains the complete serial Holostream in `.exe` files.
-To install it on Windows, download this folder.
+- **Serial_version/executable_files/**: This folder contains the complete serial Holostream in `.exe` files compressed on a 7.z type file.
+To install it on Windows, download the 7.z and decompress it.
 - **Serial_version/Python_codes/**: This folder contains the Python codes used to create the serial version.
 If you want to install it this way, please read the requirements.
 - **Parallel_version/executable_files/**: This folder contains the complete Holostream parallelized in `.exe` files.
 To install it on Windows, download this folder.
 - **Parallel_version/Python_codes/**: This folder contains the Python codes used to create the parallel version.
 If you want to install it this way, please read the requirements.